SAFETY COMES FIRST

 Drivers must submit a valid driver's license, social security number, vehicle insurance, and more (some states have additional requirements).

 Our background checks include: a social security number trace, a nationwide criminal search, a county court records search, a federal criminal search, as well as a US Department of Justice 50-state sex offender registry search.

 Anyone whose background check shows violent crimes, sexual offenses, or other disqualifying felonies is not allowed to drive on the platform.
 Learn more.

 We don’t stop after just one background check.
-Ongoing criminal monitoring allows us to quickly deactivate any drivers with disqualifying criminal convictions.
+Continuous background checks allow us to quickly deactivate any drivers with disqualifying criminal convictions.
 In addition, we’re soon launching continuous driving record checks in partnership with SambaSafety.

-In October, 2019, all drivers will be required to complete a Community Safety Education course that we’re developing in partnership with RAINN, the largest anti-sexual violence organization in the US.
+In October, 2019, all drivers will participate in a Community Safety Education program that we’re developing in partnership with RAINN, the largest anti-sexual violence organization in the US.

 Features to help you feel safe and secure while you ride

 Match the ride

 Always check that the car matches the license plate, make and model displayed in your Lyft app.
 Also, take a look at your driver’s photo and name.

 You can share your location and route with a friend or loved one.
 (They can also follow along in real-time.)